FREQUENTLY ASKED QUESTIONS

 Why is one section of Deerfoot Trail being improved over another?

-All infrastructure requires regular maintenance and periodic improvements to ensure that it is functioning safely and efficiently, and regular maintenance activities for Deerfoot Trail are undertaken by the corridor’s highway maintenance contractor, Carmacks Maintenance Services.
+All infrastructure requires regular maintenance and periodic improvements to ensure that it functions safely and efficiently.
+However, substantial upgrades beyond regular maintenance activities are now required.

-Substantial upgrades beyond regular maintenance activities are now required, however, given the scale of Deerfoot Trail, it was determined that it was not feasible to undertake improvements to the entire corridor simultaneously.
+Given the scale of Deerfoot Trail, it is not feasible to undertake improvements to the entire corridor simultaneously.

-Significant technical analysis was undertaken to assess which areas within the corridor were in most need of improvement, and areas were selected based on this analysis and available budgets.
-The upgrades to Deerfoot Trail being delivered through the Deerfoot Trail Improvements Program do not address all existing needs within the corridor.
-Additional work on Deerfoot Trail will be required in the future and will be prioritized based on overall provincial needs and budgets.
+Prior to the start of this project, significant technical analysis was undertaken to assess which areas within the corridor were in most need of improvement.
+Improvement areas were selected based on this analysis and available budgets.
+While the current program of work does not address all existing needs within the corridor, it addresses areas that were determined to be most in need of improvement.
+Additional work will be required in the future and will be prioritized based on overall provincial priorities and budgets.

 Will additional noise attenuation measures be constructed as part of the improvements to Deerfoot Trail?